EdwardSchaefer/Neighborhood-Map/README.md

 		*Add documentation to geoCodeAddress function
 		*Modify geoCodeAddress so it updates the marker on the map

+	7/3/2017:
+		*Add ', Baltimore MD' to end of address on geoCodeAdress function *Add several murals to cleanData.js for geoCode function

 	7/12/2017:
 		*Modify geoCodeAddress to code 10 murals at a time and rename it geoCode10Addresses
+		*Add geoCodeLoop to call geoCode10Addresses at 10 second intervals